ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

     Custom
 ```

-`Avalanche-CLI` needs to know the VM type, in order to hit its repository and check
+Avalanche-CLI needs to know the VM type, to hit its repository and select
 what VM versions are available.
-This works automatically for Ava Labs VMs (like `Subnet-EVM` and `SpacesVM`).
+This works automatically for Ava Labs VMs (like Subnet-EVM and SpacesVM).

-`Custom` VMs are not supported yet at this point, but are next on the agenda.
+Custom VMs aren't supported yet at this point, but are next on the agenda.

-As we want to import `wagmi`, and we know that is a `Subnet-EVM` type, we select that.
+As the import is for WAGMI, and you know that it's a Subnet-EVM type, select that.

-The tool then queries the (github) repository for available releases,
+The tool then queries the (GitHub) repository for available releases,
 and prompts the user to pick the version she wants to use:

 ```shell